Cancer Genetics Testing & Counseling

 Personalized consultations: Our genetic counselors provide tailored risk assessments using the most current tools and tests available.

 Compassionate counseling: UCLA Health’s genetic counselors support and gently guide you and your loved ones throughout the discovery process.

 Our cancer genetics experts evaluate inherited risk factors that make individuals and families more susceptible to certain cancers.
 We offer the following services to both adults and children:

-Genetic counseling: Our board-certified genetic counselors help identify your inherited cancer risks and advise you on how to move forward.
+- Genetic counseling: Our board-certified cancer genetics counselors help identify your inherited cancer risks and advise you on how to move forward.

 Hereditary cancer syndromes